sagiegurari/cargo-make/docs/_includes/content.md

 <a name="roadmap"></a>
 ## Roadmap
-The cargo-make task runner is still under heavy development.<br>
+While already feature rich, cargo-make is still young and under development.<br>
-You can view the future development items list in the [project board](https://github.com/sagiegurari/cargo-make/projects)
+You can view the future development items list in the [github project issues](https://github.com/sagiegurari/cargo-make/issues)

 ## Contributing
 See [contributing guide](https://github.com/sagiegurari/cargo-make/blob/master/.github/CONTRIBUTING.md)